Coherent transport through graphene nanoribbons in the presence of edge disorder: Conclusions and Outlook

-We present a novel numerical approach to efficiently calculate the Green's function for extended nanoribbons.
-Key is the build-up of the ribbon by a random assembly of rectangular modules.
-For the latter we have devised an algorithm whose computational effort is independent of the length of individual modules and thus allows for the calculation of extremely long ribbons.
-We find the conductance $G$ to be suppressed by rough edges relative to that of the perfect ribbon.
-For low energies, we observe near-perfectly conducting channels due to the bandstructure of zigzag graphene nanoribbons.
-Quantization steps are washed out and, in part, replaced by dips due to scattering into evanescent modes.
+We have presented a novel numerical approach to efficiently calculate the Green's function for extended nanoribbons.
+Key is the build-up of the ribbon by a random assembly of modules.
+Connecting these modules by way of a Dyson equation allows us to calculate the transport properties of long graphene ribbons.
+We find the conductance to be suppressed by rough edges relative to that of the perfect ribbon.
+For low energies, we observe near-perfectly conducting channels due to the band structure of zigzag graphene nanoribbons.
+Quantization steps are washed out and, in part, replaced by dips due to scattering into evanescent modes \cite{Ihnatsenka2}, in contrast to edge-disordered semiconductor nanoribbons with free-particle dispersion \cite{Nikolic1994}.
 An analysis of individual scattering states in both real space and Fourier space reveals pronounced \AB\ sublattice asymmetries and \KKp\ scattering.
-Anderson localized states extending over several micrometers with an exponential decay spanning 10 orders of magnitude could be identified. \\
+We determined specific signatures of inter- and intra-valley scattering by Fourier transform spectroscopy of scattering states.
+We also identified Anderson localized states for different disorder configurations, extending over several micrometers with an exponential decay spanning 10 orders of magnitude.
+The corresponding localization length was calculated as a function of both the magnitude of edge roughness, and its alignment with the graphene lattice.
+We find that the latter plays a significant role in determining the localization length hinting at the importance of correctly modeling microscopic details of edge disorder beyond its amplitude and correlation length.